simplex-chat/simplex-chat/blog/20230722-simplex-chat-v5-2-message-delivery-receipts.md

 - disappearing messages improvements:
   - send with custom timer when allowed but not enabled in the conversation
   - increased timer limit

+## Future of SimpleX Chat groups and communities

+TODO

 ## SimpleX platform